Rep2/in2iOSPlayground/Chapter 2: Swift.md

 ### The Basics

-Lets start.
+Let's start.
 Open Xcode and create new Playground.
 You create Playground from File -> New -> Playground.
 Read [The basics](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID310) and [Costants and variables](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID310) chapters.
 Test code you learn in Playground.

 When done you should be able to answer these questions.

   - What are constants and variables in Swift?
 How and why do we use them?
   - What is type annotation?
-How and why do we use it.
+How and why do we use it?
   - What is string interpolation?

 Continue with [Integers](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID317) and read up to [Type Aliases](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID327).